AliciaGebara/Sexual_Health_In_MS_and_NY/Landing Page README.md

 - Public health scientists, health policymakers, or other individuals wishing to learn more about the difference in sexual health data across states in the US.

 ---
-## Where to start
+## **Where to start**

-How can users get started with the repository
+***How can users get started with the repository?***
+1. The Data folder to view both the raw data and the `MSandNY.csv` subset to familiarize yourself with the original data and how it was manipulated.
+2. The Documentation folder to view the Python notebook that details the step-by-step process of how the raw data was converted into the new Mississippi-New York specific subset.
+If you want to reacreate this process, this is where all the codes are.
+3. Return to this landing page with a deepened understanding of the data when revisiting the graphs below.

-Where can they get help with the repository?
+***Where can users get get help with the repository?***
+- Email agebara@unc.edu with any questions.

 ---
-## Acknowlegements
+## **Acknowlegements**

-Who maintains the repository?
+***Who maintains the repository?***
+- This data repository was made and is maintained by Alicia Gebara, a B.S.P.H Healthcare Policy and Management candidate at the University of North Carolina Chapel Hill's Gillings School of Global Public Health.
+- The original, raw data came from [CountyHealthData_2014-2015.csv](https://github.com/tarheel105/105-Unit-3/blob/main/data/CountyHealthData_2014-2015.csv), which was shown to Alicia by her English professor, Dr. Gotzler.

 ---
-## Data visualization